4.4.8 Value Proposition Test - Landing Page

 3. Monitor ad performance separately.

 If your ads aren’t getting clicks, the problem is your ad copy or targeting, not your landing page.
-Check your ad click-through rate separately:
+Check your ad click-through rate (the percentage of people who saw your ad and clicked on it) separately:

 • Google Search ads: 3–5% CTR is average.